rgrams/rendercam/README.md

 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.
 Uses the current camera by default.

 ### rendercam.set_bounds(left, right, top, bottom, [cam_id])
 Sets limits on the camera's position in its local X/Y plane.
 The camera will not be allowed to move outside the specified rectangle bounds (except movement due to camera shake and recoil).
+Call again with all `nil` arguments (just leave them out unless you are specifying a `cam_id`) to clear the camera's bounds.

 _PARAMETERS_
-* __left, right, top, bottom__ <kbd>number</kbd> - The boundaries of the limit rectangle, in coordinates local to the camera.
+* __left, right, top, bottom__ <kbd>number | nil</kbd> - The boundaries of the limit rectangle, in coordinates local to the camera.
 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.
 Uses the current camera by default.

 ### rendercam.shake(dist, dur, [cam_id])